faiza333/Data-Science-Projects/Hotel Data Analysis/README.md

 #### Insights
 - The revenue was going up and dawn by time but 2019 has the best revenu with 15M for city hotel and 14M for resort hotel
-- The parking facilitis not growing by time or the type of hotel its almost stagnent almost 3% for resort hotel and 1% for city hotel we don't have a lot of evidince to deemine weather we should increase the parking lot or not
+- The parking facilitis not growing by time or the type of hotel its almost stagnent almost 3% for resort hotel and 1% for city hotel we don't have a lot of evidince to determine whether we should increase the parking lot or not